 Uncovering Hidden Tax Deductions

 When you file your taxes, you know accuracy is critical.
-However, there are lots of ways to complete a tax return and while your return may be accurate, it doesn’t mean that you’ve taken advantage of every deduction available to you.
+However, there are lots of ways to complete a tax return and while your return may be accurate, it doesn’t mean that you’ve taken advantage of every tax write-off available to you.
 Uncovering hidden tax deductions and knowing which tax tips apply to you is a key factor in lowering your tax bill.

 Keeping up-to-date on what’s deductible for you, that’s another story.
 Tax laws change over time and so can your situation, so there may be deductions that apply to you now that didn’t in the past.